-This is a medium-length novel which explores the ripple effect on a young girl of her father’s transitioning to a woman.
+Nothing Ever Happens Here is a medium-length novel which explores the ripple effect on a young girl of her father’s transitioning to a woman.

-In a note to the reader, the author, Sarah Hagger-Holt, says her intention was to present the trans characters in the book not as though they were an ‘issue’ but ‘as people getting on with their daily lives like anyone else.’
+In a note to the reader, the author, Sarah Hagger-Holt, says she intended to present the trans characters in the book not as though they were an ‘issue’ but ‘as people getting on with their daily lives like anyone else.’
 She certainly succeeds in this aim by making ‘Dee’ (as Dad is re-named) into almost a dependable wartime figure, ready in the background with cups of tea and the family’s favourite macaroni cheese at times of crisis.
-The focus is more on the other important things in Izzy’s life – her part in the school production which gives her a much-needed opportunity to take centre stage for a short while, and especially on her valued friendship with Grace, which comes under severe strain during the course of events.
-She has to deal both with this and with the inevitable bullying from some of her peers, grows in the process, and finally finds her own authentic and public voice.
-Everything is perhaps resolved a little too neatly in the end, but the positive message is strongly conveyed.
+The focus is more on the other important things in Izzy’s life – her part in the school production, which gives her a much-needed opportunity to take centre stage for a short while.
+She has to deal with the inevitable bullying from some of her peers, grows in the process, and finally finds her own authentic and public voice.
+Everything is perhaps resolved a little too neatly in the end, but the positive message is powerfully conveyed.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.